 Finally, it is noted that previous and current nutation models are supplemented for those seeking the highest accuracy and temporal resolution by small corrections (called "celestial pole offsets") obtained from continuing VLBI observations.
-For example, the most recent models do not contain the diurnal motion called free-core nutation caused by the interaction of the mantle and the rotating fluid outer core17.
-IERS publishes differential elements in longitude, $\delta\psi$, and obliquity, $\delta\varepsilon$ (previously also denoted $d\Delta\psi$ and $d\Delta\varepsilon$) that can be added to the elements implied by the 1980 nutation series (see also equations (4.53) and (4.54) under the new conventions):
+For example, the most recent models do not contain the diurnal motion called free-core nutation caused by the interaction of the mantle and the rotating fluid outer core (Petit and Luzum 2010).
+IERS publishes differential elements in longitude, $\delta\psi$, and obliquity, $\delta\varepsilon$ (previously also denoted $d\Delta\psi$ and $d\Delta\varepsilon$) that can be added to the elements implied by the nutation series (see also equations (4.56) and (4.57) under the new conventions):